Appearance

 }Migration Notes

 If you encounter existing resources with an Owner tag set to a person's name, replace it with ProvisionedBy = "terraform".
-Infrastructure ownership is a team concern, not an individual one.
+Infrastructure ownership belongs to the team.